armbian/build/README.md

 - x86_64 or aarch64 machine with at least 2GB of memory and ~35GB of disk space for a virtual machine, [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install), container or bare metal installation
 - Ubuntu Jammy 22.04.x amd64 or aarch64 for native building or any Docker capable amd64 / aarch64 Linux for containerised
 - Superuser rights (configured sudo or root access).
 - Make sure all your system components are up-to-date.
-Outdated Docker binaries for example can cause troubles.
+Outdated Docker binaries, for example, can cause trouble.

-### Simply start with the build script
+### Start with the build script

 ```bash
 apt-get -y install git